RuurdBijlsma/openplanet-maniaexchange-menu/CONTRIBUTING.md

-# Contributing guide for ManiaExchange Menu
+# Contributing guide for ItemExchange Menu

 ## Where to clone the repo ?